 This works even if there is a mixture of Pods in the Service using a single configured name, with the same network protocol available via different port numbers.
 This offers a lot of flexibility for deploying and evolving your Services.
 For example, you can change the port numbers that Pods expose in the next version of your backend software, without breaking clients.

 Because many Services need to expose more than one port, Kubernetes supports

 protocol, or a different one.

-In any of these scenarios you can define a service without a Pod selector.
+In any of these scenarios you can define a Service without specifying a selector to match Pods.
 For example:

 apiVersion: v1 kind: Service metadata: name: my-service spec: ports: - protocol: TCP port: 80 targetPort: 9376